-This regulation was instituted in 2016 to put an end to the lousy mambo-jumbo Terms & Conditions that neither users could understand, nor companies wanted to explain.
+This regulation was instituted in 2016 and enforced in 2018 to put an end to the lousy mambo-jumbo Terms & Conditions that neither users could understand, nor companies wanted to explain.

 The goal here is to make companies inform properly and in a way that people can comprehend to freely decide whether they want to engage or not with them.
 It also implies taking data protection as a core element of all the processes of the business.

 - What is the GDPR’s goal?
-That users can understand what they’re being offered to freely choose when to opt-in or out at will having full authority over the data and its usage by third parties.
+That users can understand what they’re being offered to freely choose when to opt-in or out at will, having full authority over their data and its usage by third parties.

 - Who must obey the GDPR?
 All institutions processing data from EU citizens, even if the institution itself doesn’t belong to the EU.